rclone/rclone/docs/content/docs.md

 If dest:path doesn't exist, it is created and the source:path contents go there.

+### move source:path dest:path ###

+Moves the source to the destination.

+If there are no filters in use this is equivalent to a copy followed by a purge, but may using server side operations to speed it up if possible.

+If filters are in use then it is equivalent to a copy followed by delete, followed by an rmdir (which only removes the directory if empty).
+The individual file moves will be moved with srver side operations if possible.

+**Important**: Since this can cause data loss, test first with the --dry-run flag.

 ### rclone ls remote:path ###

 List all the objects in the the path with size and path.